wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-1.md

 It wasn't that Apple couldn't slap macOS on an iPad, because of course they could - easily.
 It's that Apple is a very different company than say, Microsoft, who were more than willing to put Windows on a tablet, despite the UI being all wrong for touch input.

-The fundamental reason is that Steve's core values on Apple "being at the intersection of technology and liberal arts" is deeply embedded into Apple's design philosophy.
+The fundamental reason it didn't work is that Steve's core values on Apple "being at the intersection of technology and liberal arts" is deeply embedded into Apple's design philosophy.
 So, while the iPad Pro came with a nicer screen and better cameras, it also came with the Apple Pencil.
 It became clear then that the "Pro" in iPad Pro referred to professional artists and illustrators - not coders and mid-level managers.
 Those guys have always had the Mac - why should they have the iPad as well?

 Anyway, to make a long story short (or is it too late to keep it short?), that's why I think the question over whether the iPad's software is holding back the hardware is a moot point.
 Apple should focus on keeping creatives happy and give up on trying to make the iPad appealing to power users.
 They just make a mess of it anyway because, as I said, they're not that kind of company.
 The [poorly-received Stage Manager](https://www.macrumors.com/2022/10/25/stage-manager-criticized-as-ipados-16-released/) is a prime example of this.